excid3/combined_time_select/README.md

       :minute_interval => 15,
       :time_separator => "",
       :start_hour => 10,
+      :start_minute => 30,
-      :end_hour => 14 %>
+      :end_hour => 14,
+      :end_minute => 30
+    %>

-This will create a combined time select starting at 10 AM and going till 2 PM with 15 minute intervals with a default of 11:30 AM.
+This will create a combined time select starting at 10:30 AM and going till 2:30 PM with 15 minute intervals with a default of 11:30 AM.
 This will set the value for the start_time attribute on the object this form was created for.